CEO Report

 Discussions with our team gave us the following findings to be worked on in the off-season:

-• We failed to engage at the “100 Day Mark fully.”
+• We failed to engage fully at the “100 Day Mark.”
 This is the August 23rd date, which means we are 100 days from our first deployment.
 During this period, we work to periodically get our team back into Headquarters for training and maintenance activities.
 Our entire Blue Coat Missionary (Outreach and Delivery) team will meet on this date each year in the future.
 This will allow us to identify those remaining items to prepare for the season.

 • Our Motor T team has two diesel mechanics.
 One of the mechanics could not participate in our delivery season due to personal reasons, which put an inordinate amount of work on the remaining mechanics.
 We must bring two more mechanics specializing in our vehicles onto our team.